-You can hold your ceremony anywhere – hotels, function centres, parks, beaches, your own home…. the possibilities are endless (you may need council permission to use outdoor spaces).
-An authorised civil marriage celebrant will need to be engaged to perform a marriage ceremony outside of a church or synagogue.
+You can hold your ceremony anywhere with a civil celebrant – hotels, function centres, parks, beaches, your own home…. the possibilities are endless (you may need council permission to use some outdoor public spaces).

 Can we re-marry in Australia after being married in another country?

 You need two people to witness both the ceremony and you signing the legal paperwork.
-They must be 18+ years old and preferably know who you are.
+They must be 18+ years old.

 Can we use legal paperwork that is in another language?

-Legal documents and paperwork must be submitted in English by a recognised/registered translator.
+Legal documents and paperwork must be submitted in English – translated by a recognised/registered translator.

 What happens if my partner doesn’t speak or understand English very well?

 You will need to provide an interpreter who speaks both English and the language your partner speaks/understands.
-The interpreter will sign a declaration stating that they can speak and understand the two languages and after the ceremony, they will sign a second document – a declaration of faithful performance stating that ceremony was interpreted correctly and understood completely by your partner.
+The interpreter will sign a declaration stating that they can speak and understand the two languages and after the ceremony, they will sign a second document – a Declaration of Faithful Performance stating that the ceremony was interpreted correctly and understood completely by the non English speaking party.

-PLEASE NOTE: Getting married in Australia in no way entitles you to a visa or to stay permanently.
+PLEASE NOTE: Getting married in Australia in no way entitles you to a visa or to stay in Australia permanently.